Jhonnatan7br/Node.js_Services_-_RESTful_API/README.md

 In a production scenario, proper validation should be implemented to ensure data integrity and security.

 # Going Real Time Production
+## Enhancing an HTTP Server with WebSockets

+WebSockets allow for two-way communication between browsers and servers.
+Similar to how HTTP protocol is built on top of the TCP protocol, the WebSocket protocol is built on top of the HTTP protocol.